 Most cities look amazing at night, with lights on buildings and landmarks.
 But trying to take photographs of them without good technique can lead to photos that don’t do the scene justice.

-- Shutter speed: 10-30 seconds set by Camera.
+- Shutter speed: 1-30 seconds which will be set by the camera.
 If the picture is still coming out dark, use Bulb mode and extend the shutter speed past 30 seconds.
-It may be a case of trial and error to work out how many seconds you need here.
+It may be a case of trial and error to work out how many seconds you need when using bulb mode.

-- Aperture: F/4-F/16 – a smaller aperture such as F/11-F/16 will introduce an attractive star effect from lights.
+- Aperture: F/4-F/16 – A smaller aperture such as F/11-F/16 will introduce a cool star effect from lights.
 A higher aperture than F/16 may cause diffraction which is an unwanted softening of the image (image less sharp) so it’s best not to go too high.

-- Focus: Manual Focus using Liveview if you have it.
+- Focus: Manual Focus using Live View if you have it.
 I often focus on a building or object that I want to be in focus.
-It helps if there’s text somewhere on a building to ensure you have the perfect focus.
+It helps if there’s text or a sign somewhere on a building to ensure you have the perfect focus.

 - White Balance: Auto.
 If you shoot raw you can change this later if it doesn’t look right.
-Sometimes shooting around street lights can cause the picture to look quite orange, it’s often worth correcting this in Lightroom or a similar program at a later date.
+Sometimes shooting around street lights can cause the picture to look quite orange.
+It’s often easiest to adjust this in Lightroom or a similar program at a later date.

 - Use a Timer Remote Shutter Release Control or self timer of 10 seconds.